-The video game market is very proud of the fact that along with Generation X and Generation Y, so many older Americans still play video games.
+The video game market is very proud of the fact that along with Generation X and Generation Y, many older Americans still play video games.
 (You probably know some baby boomers who own a Nintendo Wii.)
-The spa market is another example.
-Products and services in this market used to be aimed squarely at adults.
-Not anymore.
+Products and services in the spa market used to be aimed squarely at adults, but not anymore.
 Parents are now paying for their tweens to get facials, pedicures, and other pampering in numbers no one in years past could have imagined.